List of Funded Mental Health Startups (2025)

 - Mental wellness and mindfulness apps

-- AI-driven mental health chatbots and diagnostic tools
+- AI based mental health chatbots and diagnostic tools

 - Digital CBT or DBT therapy platforms